-(a) Assets that must be transferred to the contracting authority.
-This category typically includes assets owned by the contracting authority or other agency of the host Government that were used by the concessionaire to provide the service concerned.
-They may include both facilities made available to the concessionaire by the contracting authority and new facilities built by the concessionaire pursuant to the project agreement.
-Some laws also require the transfer of assets, goods and property subsequently acquired by the concessionaire for the purpose of operating the facility, in particular where they become part of, or are permanently affixed to, the infrastructure facility to be handed over to the contracting authority.
+- 38. Different arrangements may be needed, depending on the type of asset to be transferred (see chap.
+IV, "Construction and operation of infrastructure", para.
+28): - (a) Assets that must be transferred to the contracting authority.
 In the legal tradition of some countries, at the end of the project term, the concessionaire is required to transfer such assets free of any liens and encumbrances and at no cost to the contracting authority, except for compensation for improvements made to, or modernization of, the property for the purpose of ensuring the continuity of the service the cost of which has not yet been recovered by the concessionaire.
-In practice, such a rule presupposes the negotiation of a concession period sufficiently long and a level of revenue high enough for the concessionaire to fully amortize its investment and repay its debt.
-Other laws allow for more flexibility by authorizing the contracting authority to compensate the concessionaire for the residual value, if any, of assets built by the concessionaire;
+In practice, such a rule presupposes the negotiation of a concession period sufficiently long and a level of revenue high enough for the concessionaire to amortize fully its investment and to repay its debts in full.
+Other laws allow for more flexibility by authorizing the contracting authority to compensate the concessionaire for the residual value, if any, of assets built by the concessionaire; - (b) Assets that may be purchased by the contracting authority, at its option.

-(b) Assets that may be purchased by the contracting authority, at its option.
-This category usually includes assets originally owned by the concessionaire, or subsequently acquired by it, which, without being indispensable or strictly necessary for the provision of the service, may enhance the convenience or efficiency of operating the facility or the quality of the service.
 If the contracting authority decides to exercise its option to purchase those assets, the concessionaire is normally entitled to compensation corresponding to their fair market value at the time.
-However, if those assets were expected to be fully amortized (i.e. the concessionaire's financing arrangements do not envisage any expectation of residual value of the assets), then the price paid might be only nominal.
-In the contracting practice of some countries, it is usual for contracting authorities to retain some security interest in such assets (such as a retention right), as a guarantee for their effective transfer;

-(c) Assets that remain the private property of the concessionaire.
-These are assets owned by the concessionaire that do not fall under (b) above.
-Typically the contracting authority is not entitled to such assets, which may be freely removed or disposed of by the concessionaire.
+However, if those assets were expected to be fully amortized (that is, if the concessionaire's financing arrangements do not envisage any expectation of residual value of the assets), then the price paid might be only nominal.
+In the contracting practice of some countries, it is usual for contracting authorities to be granted some security interest in such assets as a guarantee for their effective transfer; - (c) Assets that remain the private property of the concessionaire.
+Typically these assets may be freely removed or disposed of by the concessionaire.